Redherring32/TinyTendo/README.md

 All hardware contained within this repository was designed by me except the Brightness mod PCB.
 The brightness mod PCB was designed by YveltalGriffin, and has been licensed under TAPR OHL with permission from the author.
+The brightness PCB was designed using Eagle, all other hardware was designed using KiCAD.
 ## Credits

 In no particular order: